-The Roskamp Institute, located in Sarasota, Florida, is devoted to understanding causes and finding cures for neuropsychiatric and neurodegenerative disorders and addictions.
+The Roskamp Institute, a 501(c)(3) nonprofit organization located in Sarasota, Florida, is devoted to understanding causes and finding cures for neuropsychiatric and neurodegenerative disorders and addictions.
 The Institute utilizes a broad range of highly advanced scientific approaches to understand the causes of, and potential therapies for, these disorders.
-From this work novel treatments developed by the Roskamp Institute are in clinical trials in Europe and the U.S.
+From this work novel treatments developed by The Roskamp Institute are in clinical trials in Europe and the U.S.

 Alzheimer’s Disease Research

 The main goal of the Roskamp Institute has been to discover new and effective treatments for Alzheimer’s disease.
 Previous work by the Institute’s lead researchers (Dr. Michael Mullan and Dr. Fiona Crawford) has shown that certain genetic variations may cause or predispose humans to Alzheimer’s disease.
 These genetic variations have given scientists clues about the Alzheimer’s disease process.
 In particular these studies led to the identification of a small protein called ß(beta)-amyloid as central to the disease process.
 Beta-amyloid accumulates in all cases of Alzheimer’s disease and, as it does so, neurons are damaged leading to their malfunction, which is reflected as memory loss and other cognitive change.
 This process, once begun, is irreversible, but much evidence suggests that if ß-amyloid could be prevented from accumulating, the disease could be halted.
 Much of the research conducted by the Institute involves experimentation on ways to prevent ß-amyloid from accumulating and damaging the brain.
 This work has led directly to the testing of new treatments for Alzheimer’s Disease which represent potentially critical advances in the fight against the disease.